 Atlanta Police Department - PiHi is split into APD's Zone 2 (north of Rock Springs Rd) and Zone 6 (Rock Springs Rd and south of it).
-Always call 911 if you need help!
+Always call 911 (or 404-658-6666) if you need help!

 Atlanta Pre-Arrest Diversion (PAD) - The PAD Initiative works to reduce arrest and incarceration of people experiencing extreme poverty, problematic substance use, or mental health concerns, and increase the accessibility of supportive services in Atlanta and Fulton County.
 Since 2017, PAD has diverted over 200 people from local jails and offered access to housing, mental health and substance use recovery support, employment and income benefits, while addressing legal issues and barriers to stability.

 Camera Network – You can now register your residential or business video cameras/security cameras with APD.
 Perfect if you have a Ring doorbell, Arlo camera, etc. Online registration of your camera does NOT allow APD to view a live feed, nor will it give them automatic access of your video footage.
 Online registration helps APD create a network of camera owners to whom they can push out requests for video when there's a specific geographical area of interest.
 The request will have the info they are looking for, as well as a link for the camera owner to upload videos.
 Getting evidence faster obviously makes identifying potential suspects more efficient.

 Question: What if my Ring doorbell or other "smart device" alerts me of an issue while I am out of town?

 You can call 404-658-6666 instead of 911 to report an issue at your home if you are away, including out of town.